CenterForOpenScience/django-elasticsearch-metrics/README.md

 ## Management commands

-* `sync_metrics`: Ensure that all index templates have been created for your metrics.
+* `sync_metrics`: Ensure that index templates have been created for your metrics.

 ```